-Your AC equipment uses a chemical refrigerant to move humidity within your residence outside.
+Your AC equipment uses a chemical refrigerant to move warmth within your house outside.
 This makes your house cool and relaxing.
-The model of refrigerant used in your Rochester home’s air conditioner has switched several times as time has gone by, keeping in touch with technological advancements and environmental concerns.
+The model of refrigerant used in your Rochester home’s air conditioner has been modified several times as time has gone by, following innovative advances and environmental concerns.

-All new home air conditioners in Rochester have R410a, also known as Puron.
+All new home air conditioners in Rochester run on R410a, also known as Puron.
 But this refrigerant will eventually be phased out.
-This is due to a continued attention on restricting chemicals known to negatively impact the environment.
+This is due to a continued concentration on restricting chemicals known to negatively impact the environment.

-To find out the “why” that drives AC restrictions, it’s useful to put it into perspective.
-Two-thirds of the 128.5 million residences in the United States have air conditioners, according to the U.S. Department of Energy.
+To find out the “why” that causes cooling restrictions, it’s helpful to put it into perspective.
+Two-thirds of the 128.5 million residences in the USA have air conditioners, according to the U.S. Department of Energy.

-The main problem is the refrigerant this equipment need to produce the cooling we enjoy.
+The main problem is the refrigerant these units need to produce the cooling we enjoy.

 Installed after 2010

-Plans and dates have been determined for commercial cooling equipment.
+Approaches and dates have been set for commercial AC equipment.
 But the starting point of the phaseout for residential cooling systems hasn’t yet been set.
 However, the phaseout could begin around 2024 and take 10 years to complete.

-By that time, you could need to install a new your equipment regardless, because the regular life expectancy for a cooling system is typically 15 years.
+By that time, you could need to replace your unit regardless, as the ordinary life expectancy for an AC system is about 15 years.

 Installed Before 2010

-This refrigerant isn’t being created right now, but there are still many Rochester residential cooling systems that use R22.
-If you need service, it may be very costly because only recovered and recycled refrigerant is attainable.
+This refrigerant isn’t being created right now, but there are still many Rochester residential cooling systems that have R22.
+If you need work, it may be very pricey as only recovered and recycled refrigerant is attainable.

-Most of the time, we suggest upgrading your equipment as a result of the growing expenses of sustaining an AC with R22.
+A lot of the time, we propose upgrading your equipment because of the rising expenses of keeping up an AC unit with R22.
 Plus, you’ll be getting a more energy-efficient system.

-Give our Experts a call at 603-923-4570 right away and we’ll help you get started locating an updated unit.
+Give our Experts a call at 603-923-4570 right away and we’ll help you get started choosing a modern unit.

-How Do I Know What Kind Refrigerant My AC Uses?
+How Do I Know What Refrigerant My AC Uses?

-If you’re uncertain what form of refrigerant your AC runs on, you can look at its panel.
-This piece is often found on the outdoor condenser.
-Or you can find it in your owner’s manual.
+If you’re unsure what form of refrigerant your air conditioning runs on, you can look at its panel.
+This piece is usually found on the outdoor condenser.
+Or you can check your owner’s manual.

 If you still can’t find it, Rochester residents should contact us at 603-923-4570 and our Experts can provide support.